 - In Yamada-kun and the Seven Witches, there is an invisibility power, but since all the witch powers are Psychic Powers, it doesn't actually turn the user invisible.
-Instead, it messes with the victim's brain so they perceive the user as invisible.
+Instead, it messes with the victim's brain so they perceive the user as invisible and intangible.
 Those who haven't been affected by the power can still see the user.

 - In an Archie Comics story, Jughead justifies his drab, downbeat style of dress to Veronica by showing her that it renders him de facto invisible to teachers, canvassers for charity, and such, in contrast to her bold, stylish fashions.
 At the end of the story, an impressed Veronica likewise starts dressing not to be seen.

 - In The Ballad of Halo Jones, Glyph had their sex changed so often they ended up with a gender-neutral body and this ability.
 While they find it much easier to get whatever they want (being able to bypass a checkout counter and so on), they are very lonely since they can't turn off this 'power'.

 - One of the people who was the eponymous Doctor Fate for a while, Inza Nelson, would switch between her civilian identity and Doctor Fate right in front of people, and got away with it by mind-controlling everyone in the area for a split second to not notice.